juinnsheng/realtimedataengineeringanalytics/README.md

 Druid -> Ingest Data based on kafka_broker:19092 and the data will be ingested.
 If any processes failed, please run Druid Doctor and check if any of your Druid containers like Historical, Broker, Router etc are down.
 Usually it is related to your RAM.
 Your Docker may ran out of RAM to process and ingest data

 Grafana: Dashboard is found in Manage Dashboard section on your left.
-Druid dashboard will appear How to add more monitoring metrics:
+Druid dashboard will appear.

+How to add more monitoring metrics:

 ```bash